Tokens that possess Superfluid functionality

 We usually experience on-chain value transfer through the ERC20 token.
 ERC20 token contracts work like bank balances, moving value through discrete lump-sum transfers (i.e. my balance goes down "X" and your balance goes up "X").

-The Super Token is our extension of the ERC20 token standard that plugs into the Superfluid Protocol to include Super Agreement abilities.
-These Super Agreements allow Super Tokens to be transferred in powerful ways such as in streams or instant distributions.
+The Super Token is our extension of the ERC20 token standard that plugs into the Superfluid Protocol to include powerful new value transfer functionalities such as streams or instant distributions.
+We refer to these new value transfer functionalities as Super Agreements.
 Super Tokens come in two forms: wrapper and custom.

 The real-time balance is what lets Super Tokens keep track of an account's balance across changes caused by both regular transfers and Super Agreements.
 An account's actual current Super Token balance is the sum of its static balance and its real-time balances.